python-trio/cookiecutter-trio/README.rst

 cookiecutter-trio
 =================

-This is a cookiecutter template to for Python projects that use `Trio
+This is a cookiecutter template for Python projects that use `Trio
 <https://trio.readthedocs.io>`__.
 It makes it easy to start a new
 project, by providing a bunch of preconfigured boilerplate for: